-In an effort to encourage responsible citizenship, beginning with the Class of 2024, Fuqua School students are required to complete 60 hours of community service in the upper school as a requirement for graduation.
+In an effort to encourage responsible citizenship, beginning with the Class of 2025, Fuqua School students are required to complete 60 hours of community service in the upper school as a requirement for graduation.
 Participation in community service provides opportunities for students to become involved in the needs and concerns of others and acquaints them with organizations that work to meet those needs.

-Students are required to complete a minimum of 15 hours per year; 5 of those hours must come from volunteering at Fuqua.
+Students are required to complete a minimum of 15 hours each year; 5 of those hours must come from volunteering at Fuqua.
 For a student transferring into the upper school, the number of community service hours required is determined by the number of years in attendance at Fuqua School.
 Community service hours can be credited if earned through a 501(3) C non-profit organization.

-Students who wish to complete more than 25 hours of service for Fuqua School in a year may do so and will become part of the "Friends of Fuqua" club.
-They will receive a pin during the Spring awards assembly.
+Students who wish to complete 25 hours or more of service for Fuqua School in a year will become part of the "Friends of Fuqua" club.
+They will receive a pin during the spring awards assembly.